verifiedcoder/Twilight/README.md

 # Twilight

 See the [LICENSE](LICENSE) file for legal guidance on using the code in this repository.
-The MIT lcense was dropped as that could expose the author to potential software patent abuse by external consumers of this code.
+The MIT license was dropped as that could expose the author to potential software patent abuse by external consumers of this code.

 ## Introduction